-Green tea from the Jiangsu province of China.
-Pi Lo Chun (sometimes written biluochun) is made from the finest tender buds, gathered and processed exclusively by hand.
 Perfumy and sweet floral, with a full body and slight earthiness.
-Lingering, aromatic finish and interestingly floral-smoky.
-Pi Lo Chun is known for having a very distinct character; you'll find ours to be quite friendly to the palate and savory.
-Enjoy!
+Lingering, aromatic finish with an interestingly floral-smoky quality that is unlike any other Chinese green tea.
+Pi Lo Chun is known for having a very distinct character.
+You'll find ours to be quite friendly to the palate and savory.
+Sometimes written biluochun or Bi Luo Chun.

 To ensure the best quality and value, we import our teas directly from the